giufus/belfiore-search/README.md

 ## Introduction
 Every Italian citizen has a unique ID, called FISCAL CODE.
 It is often used for fiscal / health insurance purposes.
 This code is generated through an [algorithm](https://www.agenziaentrate.gov.it/portale/web/guest/schede/istanze/richiesta-ts_cf/informazioni-codificazione-pf).
 Apart from your personal details, the algorithm requires an external CODE (commonly called [Belfiore](https://it.wikipedia.org/wiki/Codice_catastale) code) that will be part of the suffix of the final algorithm's output.
 Every city in Italy has its code and you can get the updated list at this [url](https://www.anagrafenazionale.interno.it/wp-content/uploads/ANPR_archivio_comuni.csv).
-As a user, you can easily remind the name of the city where you were born, but not the code.
+As a user, you can easily remember the name of the city where you were born, but not the code.
 This API is for instant real-time search and retrieval of the code, starting from substrings of a city name, province, etc.

 The project uses: